 If the local board of administration approves the project, the building permit is granted.
 However, if the construction works relate to particular area for which special rules are established (for example, environmental, architectural and artistic) the issuance of the construction permit is subject to the board’s prior approval.

-In relation to construction works, a simplified type of building licence called an SCIA is allowed.
+In relation to construction works, a simplified type of building licence called a SCIA is allowed.
 The property owner must merely communicate to the competent local authority the beginning of the construction works.

 The contractor can begin the works on or after the date of submission of the notice.

-The contractor can begin the construction works on or after the date of submission of the notice.
+The construction works can begin on or after the date of submission of the notice.